 If not processed on the same day, refrigeration at 2 – 8°C or freezing at -20°C is required.

 - Icterus: High bilirubin per se does not interfere with test measurement.
-It is more that testing for bile acids should not be performed in an animal with high bilirubin or icterus due to cholestasis or that has any biochemical evidence of cholestasis (high total and direct bilirubin, bilirubinuria), since in these cases, the test does not give any additional information about liver function or vascular abnormalities.
+It is more that testing for bile acids should not be performed in an animal with high direct bilirubin concentrations or icterus due to cholestasis or that has any biochemical evidence of cholestasis (high total and direct bilirubin, bilirubinuria), since in these cases, the test cannot be relied upon to give any additional information about liver function or vascular flow defects (e.g. shunting).

 Bile acid measurement provides useful information about the portal venous circulation and hepatic function.
 They are produced in the liver from cholesterol and are stored in the gall bladder.
 Gall bladder contraction with feeding releases bile acids into the intestine.
 Bile acids undergo enterohepatic circulation, i.e. they are absorbed in the intestine and taken up by hepatocytes for re-excretion into bile.
 Measurement of bile acid concentrations is, therefore, a good indicator of hepatobiliary function, but is not specific for the type of underlying liver disease and diseases that secondarily affect the liver (e.g. metabolic diseases like hyperadrenocorticism) can also increase bile acid concentrations.
 They are also used as a marker of abnormal portal blood flow.